metal-stack/docs/docs/src/development/proposals/MEP5/README.md

 Machines contained in a shared network can access the internet with different scenarios:

 - if they have an own firewall: this is internet accessibility, as common
-- if they don't have an own firewall, an external HTTP proxy is needed that has an endpoint in the shared network (metal-ccm needs to allow services in shared networks)
+- if they don't have an own firewall, an external HTTP proxy is needed that has an endpoint in the shared network (metal-ccm ndeeds to allow services in shared networks)
 - if the shared network is "the internet", internet access is trivial because machines have a public address at their loopback interface